junaid1460/v8-perf/language-features.md

   - [set trap](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy/handler/set)
     27%-438% improvement, larger improvement when trap is set

-### Facit
+### Recommendations

-- while the use of proxies does incurr an overhead, that overhead has been reduced drastically, but still should be avoided in hot code paths
+- while the use of proxies does incur an overhead, that overhead has been reduced drastically, but still should be avoided in hot code paths
 - however use proxies whenever the problem you're trying to solve calls for it